Nico-Posada/The-Cyber-Cooperative-CTF-Writeups/RATv0/RATv0.md

 ![Image](./images/procmon.png)

 Since the file path had '.net' in it, I figured that this was a C# dll file, so I went ahead and opened it up in [dnSpy](https://github.com/dnSpy/dnSpy) to see what was going on.
-After, opening it and filtering through the initialization stuff, I found out that it would just AES decrypt data from a host.
+After, opening it and filtering through the initialization stuff, I found out that it would just AES decrypt data from a host (the host was down which is why I was getting the error message from the start).
 Since we were given the encrypted data in the secretkey file, I now had all the pieces to throw the data into cyberchef to get our final output! (key and iv were in the MakeNetworkConnection function, I converted them from byte arrays to hex strings to make them fit the formatting for cyberchef)

 ![Image](./images/dnSpy.png)